 - Alert Period (minutes): This will determine how often email notifications will be sent to you; the lower you set this number, the more emails you will receive if your rule is being triggered (maximum 120 minutes)

 The Field you choose determines what your rule will monitor.
 If the Field is duplicated enough times to reach your Threshold within your designated Window, the rule will be triggered.
-Only one option can be specified per rule, but you can create as many rules as you need.
+Only one Field can be specified per rule, but you can create as many rules as you need.

 - Billing Postal Code: Counts the number of transactions or verifications that have used the same billing postal code